 Predictive microbiology is usually applied to estimate the growth of pathogens and spoilers in foods.
 However, the same tool box can also be applied to simulate the growth and metabolic behaviour of desirable bacteria.
 Research relates to the behaviour of lactic acid bacteria, coagulase-negative staphylococci, and bifidobacteria, with respect to their growth, carbohydrate metabolism, use of alternative substrates, and generation of functional compounds (bacteriocins, conjugated fatty acids, aromas, etc).
 Food systems of interest include fermented meats, milks, and cereals.

-Frédéric Leroy published various book chapters and well over 100 peer-reviewed journal publications, having attracted some 8,000 citations (Google Scholar) since his first publication in 1999.
+Frédéric Leroy published various book chapters and well over 100 peer-reviewed journal publications, having attracted around 9,000 citations (Google Scholar) since his first publication in 1999.
 Most of the research was published in Q1-ranked journals, situated mainly in the fields of food science and technology and of biotechnology and applied microbiology.
-His h-index is situated between 36 (Publon/Web of Science) and 43 (Google Scholar).
-Bibliographic profiles are also available on ORCID, Scopus, Academia, Mendeley, ResearchGate, and Kudos.
+His h-index is situated between 37 (Publon/Web of Science) and 45 (Google Scholar).
+Bibliographic profiles are also available on ORCID, Scopus, Academia, Mendeley, Loop, ResearchGate, and Kudos.

 Details on the publication record can be found below: